 The time constants for the Impulse measurement are defined by the IEC standard.
 The Integration Time and Confidence Level are ignored by the Impulse calculation.
-Impulse power is always an exponential average and continues to change even after a linear average is complete.
+Impulse power is always an exponential average.

 The last bin in the measurement displays the Impulse sound level.
 The last bin is labeled 'I'.